ruester/gfz-command-line-tool-repository/doc/SupportedFormats.md

 - file
 - quakeml
 - shakemap
+- json

 All this options are listed in the ToFileInputOption enum in the ParseJsonForInputImpl.

 ### Stdin

-For stdin input at the moment just the string type is supported.
+For stdin input at the moment just the string and json types are supported.
 The text will be piped into the stdin stream of the program.

 ## Output